Finks-ai/finks-data-architecture/docs/index.md

-# Welcome to the Financial Data Pipeline Documentation
+# Welcome to the Finks Data Pipeline Documentation

-This site contains the architecture and design documentation for the financial data pipeline.
+This site contains the architecture and design documentation for Finks Data.

 ## Table of Contents